pradyot-09/DL-Reproducibility-Project/index.md

 ### Convolutional Neural Networks and our CNN Architecture

 A conventional FFN has the ability to mimic a very large range of functions.
-In theory it should be capable of mimicing nearly every function possible.
+In theory, it should be capable of mimicking nearly every function possible.
 However, this is very hard due to the complex nature of the FFN.
 The complexity stems from the many parameters this model can learn, since every layer can be seen as a huge matrix multiplication for which every of the weights needs to be learned.
-This makes it very hard for the FFN to actually mimic real life functions as there are so many possibilities.
+This makes it very hard for the FFN to actually mimic real life functions, as there are so many possibilities.

-In come the CNN's.
-These networks make use of layers that are very restricted in their complexity.
-As each convolutional layer in a CNN can be seen as a matrix multiplication with a Toeplitz matrix.
-These matrices have the special property that they are diagonal-constant matrices, meaning that the numbers on the diagonal axis from the top left to bottom right are exactly the same.
+Welcome CNNs.
+These networks make use of layers that are very restricted in their complexity: each convolutional layer in a CNN can be seen as a matrix multiplication with a Toeplitz matrix.
+These matrices are diagonal-constant matrices, meaning that the numbers on the diagonal axes from the top left to bottom right are exactly the same.
 This restricts the number of parameters each of these CNN layers has to learn dramatically.
 Thereby making them easier to optimize since they have a lot lower complexity.

-These CNN's also have the property that, by using such a Toeplitz matrix, they scan the input with a convulutional kernel.
-These kernels give way to being able to detect certain patterns in the input.
-This allows CNN's to be very well tailored for image classification whereby image features, and thereby patterns in these images, can be extracted by its convolutional layers.
+CNNs also have the property that, by using such a Toeplitz matrix, they scan the input with a convulutional kernel.
+These kernels enable the model to detect certain patterns in the input.
+This allows CNNs to be very well tailored for image classification whereby image features, and thereby patterns in these images, can be extracted by its convolutional layers.

-As we are to classify handwritten digits the CNN's seemed to be a very good choice to use.
-This was further emphased by [4], where Urban et al argue that there is a so-called Convolutional-gap which Feed Forward Networks cannot overcome.
+As we are to classify handwritten digits, the CNNs seemed to be a very good choice to use.
+This was further emphased by [4], where Urban et al. argue that there is a so-called Convolutional-gap which Feed Forward Networks cannot overcome.
 At least not in the field of image classification.
-Therefor we have decided to create a CNN, for which we came up with the following architecture:
+Therefore, we have decided to create a CNN and we came up with the following architecture:

 1. Two convolutional layers, each with a kernel size of 5.
 The first has a padding of 4 to get back to the original image size, the second a stride of 2.
 The last convolutional layer is followed by a max pool of size 2x2.
 2. Three feed forward layers, each gradually reducing in size of 768 to 256 and lastly 10.
 In between each of these layers we applied the same regularization techniques used in the teacher-student setup, applying 20% dropout to the input of the first feed forward layer and 50% dropout on the input of the second feed forward layer.

 Each of the layers mentioned above has the added element of using ReLU activation functions before passing its tensor to the next layer.

-During training this entire model is trained with the Adam optimizer with Cross Entropy Loss.
+This model is trained with the Adam optimizer with Cross Entropy Loss.
 The Adam optimizer also uses a small amount of weight decay to further regularize the network.

 ## Code of Teacher and Student Feed Forward Networks